Trump at center of sharp Utah GOP congressional debate

 - ABC cancels 'Roseanne' following star's racist tweet

+The two will face off in a Republican primary on June 26, and the winner will be favored to win in the general election in the district stretching from several Salt Lake City suburbs and ski towns southeast to Provo, including coal country and the tourist-heavy red rock deserts.

+It’s not the first time the two men have faced each other: Curtis won the seat in three-way race against Herrod in a special election six months ago to replace former U.S. Rep. Jason Chaffetz.
+He resigned, citing a desire to spend more time with family, then quickly became a paid Fox News contributor.

-Herrod challenged the former Provo mayor again this year, and narrowly kept him from winning the nomination outright at a convention of conservative GOP party members.
+Herrod challenged the former Provo mayor again this year, and narrowly kept him from winning the nomination outright at a convention of hard-right-leaning GOP party members.

-The two will face off in a primary on June 26.
-The winner will be favored to win in the heavily Republican district.